justinyates887/planariaLabDA/README.md

 # Planaria Lab Data Analysis

-This repo is for a Biology Lab expirament conducted, testing how palanaria react to light levels.
+This repo is for a Biology Lab expiriment conducted, testing how palanaria react to light levels.

 ## Documentation